meilily/tinygo-site/content/docs/reference/usage/subcommands.md

 TinyGo tries to be similar to the main `go` command in usage.
 It consists of the following main subcommands:

 ### build
-Compile the given program.
-The output binary is specified using the ``-o`` parameter.
+Build compiles the package named by the import path, along with its dependencies, but it does not install the result.
 The generated file type depends on the extension:

 `.o`
 Create a relocatable object file.
 You can use this option if you don't want to use the TinyGo build system or want to do other custom things.